Someone in the U.S. may stand to win a hefty chunk of change this weekend.

 2. $758.7 million Powerball

 Mavis Wanczyk purchased the winning ticket in Massachusetts, making history as the biggest single winner in North American history.
-The win came earlier this year, on August 23, 2017.
+The win came last year, on August 23, 2017.

 After winning, Wanczyk told her boss: "I will not be coming back."